 The first thing I do is create a productivity sheet.
 This includes your goals for the year and what needs to get done to achieve them.
 The extent to which this is used varies from person to person, but I find at the very least it acts as a guide and helps me keep my eye on the overall vision and priorities.

-My typical week will be a combination of client services, priority projects, cloud-based bookkeeping, a web page tweak and new ideas for growth and opportunities.
+My typical week will be a combination of client services, priority projects, cloud-based bookkeeping, diary and email management, a web page tweak, building goody bags for events, and generating new ideas for growth and opportunities.
 If there are any skills required that I don’t have I use this as a growth opportunity.
-However, if it can be done more cost effectively and efficiently and to a higher standard I’ll outsource the work within an agreed budget.
+However, if it can be done more cost-effectively and efficiently and to a higher standard, I’ll outsource the work within an agreed budget.